-( 1 Member holds only Common Units that are Incentive Units ١ . . intelliber horas omy Common Cinto that are 11100110110 CIII
+(1 Member holds only Common Units that are Incentive Units ١ . . michile of moras omy Common Cinto that are 11100110110 CIII

-Date of last revision of this Schedule A: June \\\\, 2018
+Date of last revision of this Schedule A: June , 2018

 Schedule B to Limited Liability Company Agreement of Berkshire Welco, LLC